International Policy Actions on Wireless

 - See examples of the posters that shops must display.

-- Read Belgium’s frequently asked questions.
+- Read Belgium’s frequently asked questions about the new law.

-- Belgium Government Recommendations to Reduce Exposure
+Belgium Health Agency Recommendations to Reduce Exposure

 - Read Belgium’s Statement on Wireless Networks: “to reduce your exposure” which includes specific tips for Wi-Fi installations and I quote, “ In order to limit the exposure, the following simple measures can be taken: Only switch on your wireless network connection when it is needed.
 This concerns the wifi adapter in your laptop in particular.
 Otherwise, your laptop tries to continually connect to the network, and that leads to unnecessary exposure and decreases the life expectancy of the batteries.
 Place the access point away from places where you spend lots of time.”

-- Belgium Ghent Municipality: Wireless internet is banned from spaces that cater to children between 0 and three: preschools and daycares to reduce exposure to microwave radiation.
+Belgiums Ghent Municipality: Wireless internet is banned from spaces that cater to children between 0 and three: preschools and daycares to reduce exposure to microwave radiation.
 Read news article about the ban here.

 Spain: Several municipalities have passed resolutions urging the removal of wireless networks in schools and public places and recommending a precautionary approach with children and information campaigns to educate the public.